hawtio/hawtio/FAQ.md

 The workaround is to install the [Gemini Management bundle](http://www.eclipse.org/gemini/management/) then you should see the MBeans in the osgi.core domain in the JMX tree; then the OSGi tab should appear!

+### Camel Questions

+Questions on using [Apache Camel](http://camel.apache.org/) and hawtio.

+#### Why does the Debug or Trace tab not appear for my Camel route?

+The Debug and Trace tabs depend on the JMX MBeans provided by the Camel release you use.

+* the Debug tab requires at least version 2.12.x or later of your Camel library to be running
+* the Trace tab requires either a 2.12.x or later distro of Camel or a Fuse distro of Camel from about 2.8 or later

 ### Developer Questions